 There are different levels and types of brand evangelism, just as there are different types of people who take special interest in brands.
 Some people are very enthusiastic, wearing brand merchandise, praising the company on social media, even making videos about a product or service.
 Others are quieter, making more recommendations directly to family and friends, but are still flag-bearers of the business.
 This person might be a fellow business owner, an (unpaid) social media influencer, or a regular consumer.

-• Image Maven: Your brand’s image connects seamlessly with the customer’s identity.
+- Image Maven: Your brand’s image connects seamlessly with the customer’s identity.
 They connect your products to their own image, making them feel tough, trendy, or chic.
 They’ll post pictures on social media using and praising your products or services.
 (Ex.
-Jeep, Harley-Davidson)
+Jeep, Harley-Davidson, Stanley water bottles)

 How to Encourage Brand Evangelism